-\ This Resolution should be brought to the attention of ITU-T Study Group 11 and the TSAG.
+^{} This Resolution should be brought to the attention of Telecommunication Standardization Study Group 11 and the Telecommunication Standardization Advisory Group (TSAG).

-- c) that the set of services provided by IMT-2000 service providers and/or operators using a particular satellite system in a given environment is impacted by the particular design constraints for the radio interface for that system; - d) that Recommendation ITU-R M.816 recognizes that there may be later phases of IMT-2000 implementation with respect to high data rate of portable computing users and support of enhanced multimedia communications requirements, and further, that other service objectives may be identified in the work of ITU-R and ITU-T; - e) that for the satellite operating environments shown in Recommendation ITU-R M.1034, the choice of satellite constellation impacts on how operational requirements are met, but for several satellite systems under development choices of the specific satellite constellations have not yet been finalized; - f) that in Recommendation ITU-R M.1034, the operational scenario includes operation across various IMT-2000 radio operating environments, operation across multiple IMT-2000 operators and multiple types of IMT-2000 operators, and that there may be more than one type of satellite system within IMT-2000 each having a different internal configuration and different ownership; - g) that as satellite system optimization and development proceeds, in order to adapt to changes in market demands, business objectives, technology developments, and operational needs, and as commonalities with the terrestrial component of IMT-2000 are maximised as appropriate, it may be necessary to modify/update relevant ITU-R Recommendations,
+d) that Recommendation ITU-R M.816 recognizes that there may be later phases of IMT-2000 implementation with respect to high data rate of portable computing users and support of enhanced multimedia communications requirements, and further, that other service objectives may be identified in the work of ITU-R and ITU-T;

+e) that for the satellite operating environments shown in Recommendation ITU-R M.1034, the choice of satellite constellation impacts on how operational requirements are met, but for several satellite systems under development choices of the specific satellite constellations have not yet been finalized;

+f) that in Recommendation ITU-R M.1034, the operational scenario includes operation across various IMT-2000 radio operating environments, operation across multiple IMT-2000 operators and multiple types of IMT-2000 operators, and that there may be more than one type of satellite system within IMT-2000 each having a different internal configuration and different ownership;

+g) that as satellite system optimization and development proceeds, in order to adapt to changes in market demands, business objectives, technology developments, and operational needs, and as commonalities with the terrestrial component of IMT-2000 are maximised as appropriate, it may be necessary to modify/update relevant ITU-R Recommendations,

-- that a proponent with a proposal for a new satellite RTT for IMT-2000 should submit the proposal to the ITU in accordance with Recommendation ITU-R M.1225; - that three (3) months later, the proponent that submitted an RTT, should submit a self-evaluation report to the ITU, taking into account Recommendation ITU-R M.1225; - that, based on evaluation reports received from the proponent and other evaluation groups established by Administrations of Member States of the ITU and ITU Sector Members, the ITU-R should evaluate the proposed RTT in relation to Recommendation ITU-R M.1225 and the criteria in Annex 1 below as to whether it qualifies as an IMT-2000 satellite radio interface; - 4 that as soon as possible, the proponent that submitted a satellite RTT that qualifies as an IMT-2000 satellite radio interface should submit to the ITU the information needed to up-date Recommendations ITU-R M.[IMT.RKEY] and ITU-R M.[IMT.RSPC]; - that once this evaluation process is completed by the ITU-R the new satellite radio interface should be entered into Recommendations ITU-R M.[IMT.RKEY] and ITU-R M.[IMT.RSPC], further resolves that modifications of existing satellite radio interfaces should be submitted to the ITU through an Administration of Member States of the ITU or an ITU Sector Member and after a review by the ITU-R, the modifications should be entered into the appropriate Recommendations ITU-R M.[IMT.RKEY] and/or ITU-R M.[IMT.RSPC],
+1 that a proponent with a proposal for a new satellite RTT for IMT-2000 should submit the proposal to the ITU in accordance with Recommendation ITU-R M.1225;

+2 that three (3) months later, the proponent that submitted an RTT, should submit a self-evaluation report to the ITU, taking into account Recommendation ITU-R M.1225;

+3 that, based on evaluation reports received from the proponent and other evaluation groups established by Administrations of Member States of the ITU and ITU Sector Members, the ITU-R should evaluate the proposed RTT in relation to Recommendation ITU-R M.1225 and the criteria in Annex 1 below as to whether it qualifies as an IMT-2000 satellite radio interface;

+4 that as soon as possible, the proponent that submitted a satellite RTT that qualifies as an IMT-2000 satellite radio interface should submit to the ITU the information needed to up-date Recommendations ITU-R M.1455 and ITU-R M.1457;

+5 that once this evaluation process is completed by the ITU-R the new satellite radio interface should be entered into Recommendations ITU-R M.1455 and ITU-R M.1457, further resolves instructs the Director

+1 that modifications of existing satellite radio interfaces should be submitted to the ITU through an Administration of Member States of the ITU or an ITU Sector Member and after a review by the ITU-R, the modifications should be entered into the appropriate Recommendations ITU-R M.1455 and/or ITU-R M.1457,

-- to inform the Administrations of Member States of the ITU and ITU Sector Members via a Circular Letter of any submission made according to resolves 1, and invite evaluation reports based on Recommendation ITU-R M.1225 to be submitted to the ITU within three (3) months of the date of the Circular Letter; - 2 to implement suitable procedures to meet the requirements of resolves 3 above; - 3 to review the procedures established in respect of this Resolution by the end of 2001.
+1 to inform the Administrations of Member States of the ITU and ITU Sector Members via a Circular Letter of any submission made according to resolves 1, and invite evaluation reports based on Recommendation ITU-R M.1225 to be submitted to the ITU within three (3) months of the date of the Circular Letter;

+- 2 to implement suitable procedures to meet the requirements of resolves 3 above; - 3 to review the procedures established in respect of this Resolution by the end of 2007.

-IMT-2000 Satellite RTT Evaluation Criteria
+IMT-2000 satellite RTT evaluation criteria